Home / Faith / Former Kansan forever changed by Joplin tornado

 “Two more feet in either direction, and I would be dead,” Morgan told The Vindicator’s Marveta Davis several days later, describing just how near she was to some of the many things that came crashing through the floor from upstairs while she was lying on her side behind a recliner in the basement of the building.
 That’s where she landed after she dove for cover when the air pressure suddenly changed and the doors flew open.

-The Stained Glass Theater in Joplin lay flattened with both survivors and victims in its rubble.
+The Stained Glass Theater in Joplin lay destroyed in the storm’s wake.
+Photo: MBCPathway.

 When the tornado hit, Morgan had just arrived at the theatre, where she was a volunteer, to help take down the sets and put away the props following the final performance of “I Remember Mama.”
 As she stepped out of her mother’s car, which had safely driven her and the bulk of her possessions from Deaf Missions in Council Bluffs, Iowa, to Joplin that very day, she heard tornado sirens wailing.
 She hurried inside, made the front office staff and ushers aware of the approaching storm and urged them to get everyone down to the basement as quickly as possible, then headed there herself.